portworx/lcfs/lcfs/README.md

 ```

 ### Test lcfs
 LCFS stores it's data on a phsyical device, for example `/dev/sdb`.
 It then deploys two mount points to the host.
-The first mount point is used for `/var/lib/docker` and the second mount point is deployed into a running container.
+The first mount point is used for `/var/lib/docker` and the second mount point is used for storing the layers of a container.
 Therefore, when starting LCFS directly, you provide 3 parameters:
 1. A device to use
 2. The first mountpoint (which is used for `/var/lib/docker`.
 3. The third mountpoint (which is used for storing container layers).